 The Biosecurity Act 2015 introduced the General Biosecurity Duty PDF, 455.96 KB on 1 July 2017, which reinforces the concept of invasive species management as a shared responsibility for all community members.
 The General Biosecurity Duty provides that any person who deals with biosecurity matter (such as feral deer) and who knows (or ought to know) of the biosecurity risk posed (or likely to be posed), has a biosecurity duty to ensure that the risk is prevented, eliminated or minimised — as far as is reasonably practicable.

-For feral deer, this means that landowners (both private and public) will be required to control feral deer to the extent necessary to minimise the risk of any negative impacts on their lands or that of their neighbours.
-Priority areas to reduce the impacts of feral deer will be guided by a new regional pest animal management planning process that commenced in 2017.
-This process will be informed by a NSW Feral Deer Management Strategy being developed by the NSW Government and key stakeholders.
+For feral deer, this means that landowners (both private and public) are required to control feral deer to reduce the risk of negative impacts on their lands or that of their neighbours.
+Effective feral deer control techniques are identified in the NSW Codes of Practice and Standard Operating Procedures for the effective and humane management of pest animals.